 - Certain times of the day

 People with hyperhidrosis can produce a large volume of sweat.
 This means that the hands, feet, chest or armpits (depending on which part of the body is affected) may be constantly damp.
 This may make normal everyday activities more difficult to carry out and it can cause embarrassment at work or socially.
-However, it is not true that hyperhidrosis causes body odour: the smell that some people think is due to sweating is in fact caused by bacteria if sweat remains there for a long time.
+However, it is not true that hyperhidrosis causes body odour: the smell that some people think is due to the excessive sweating, is in fact caused by bacteria if the sweat remains there for a long time.

 Simple self-help measures you can take include:

 - Choose clothing that will keep you cool.

 - Keep your work environment cool and well aired.

 - Avoid the food and drinks that trigger sweating.

 ® Botox treatment involves injection into the skin.
 It is recommended for hyperhydrosis treatment and it has also been used for many years to treat muscle spasm affecting the eyes, face and neck. ® Botox treatment can also relieve muscle spasm in children with cerebral palsy.